 - Eating disorders

-Furthermore, a sports medicine doctor can provide guidance on nutrition, injury prevention, supplements, and exercise.
+Furthermore, a sports medicine doctor can provide guidance on nutrition, injury prevention, supplements, exercise, and what kind of treatment you would need such as Knee Pain Stem Cell Treatment.

 When to contact a sports medicine clinic?